 But once I...visit[ed] Minneapolis, I see people covering and I say, "Oh my god, why am I not covering my hair?"
-And the [Muslim] people, they explain it [to non-Muslims] the more we stay there....But before, we didn't explain.
+And the [Muslim] people, they explain it [to non-Muslims] the more we stay there.
+So by the time I reached high school, we can wear skirts, and wear long-sleeve shirts, and cover our hair....But before, we didn't explain.
 We didn't know how to explain it to them.
 So we ended up being just like them, just to be safe.

-The presence of a large Muslim community, dressing the way she wanted to dress, gave Fatima the courage to dress according to the understanding of Islam she shares with the women in her community.
-Moreover, she believes the visible presence of Muslims in the Twin Cities has helped dismantle the stigma against Islam and create greater freedom for Islamic dress.
+The presence of a large Muslim community, dressing the way they wanted to dress, gave Fatima and other women the courage to dress according to the understanding of Islam they share with the women in her community.
+Moreover, they believe the visible presence of Muslims in the Twin Cities has helped dismantle the stigma against Islam and create greater freedom for Islamic dress.

-For Saida and Fatima, and for some other women, shared dress codes signify a strong community, and thus represent safety and comfort.
+For many of these women, shared dress codes signify a strong community, and thus represent safety and comfort.
 Discussing feelings of fear and isolation in her previous city of residence, Saida explained, "If you're feeling scared it means you don't see around you people wearing like you're wearing."
 Dress was the primary means through which Saida established a sense of belonging.

-When women feel uncertain about their relationship to non-Muslim Americans, they often draw on a collective understanding of dress, and rely on the commonalities within the

-Muslim community to carve out a space for Muslim women in society and to mediate the uncertainties they perceive in their relationships with non-Muslim Americans.
-This framing of dress and consumption suggests that women do understand their clothing choices as a symbol of the identity, but the identity that clothing symbolizes is collective, rather than individual.
+When women feel uncertain about their relationships with non-Muslim Americans, they often draw on a collective understanding of dress, and rely on the commonalities within the Muslim community to carve out a space for Muslim women in society and to mediate these uncertainties.
+This framing of dress and consumption suggests that women do understand their clothing choices as a symbol of the identity, but the identity the clothing symbolizes is collective, rather than individual.
 When women discuss the messages their clothing sends to non-Muslim observers, they frame the discussion in terms of collective goals; the idea is to gain greater acceptance for Islam and Islamic dress, not to signal individual tastes or attributes.
 Personal style does have a role in women's dress decisions; however, even within the East African Muslim community, style is an unreliable method of communication.
 "Me, I pretty much go by the religion": Islam as a Paradigm Shift

 Despite having collective elements, dress is not a solely collective phenomenon.
 The women I interviewed also see style decisions as personal choices with implications for the individual.
-In this context, religion becomes an important element of style choices, and distinctions between Muslim women who dress differently can be as important as those between Muslims and non-Muslims.
+In this context, religion becomes an important element of style choices, and distinctions between Muslim women who dress differently can be almost as important as those between Muslims and non-Muslims.
 For some, the religious aspect of these choices is largely unconscious-the question is what color headscarf to wear, not whether pants are appropriate attire for a Muslim woman.
 Others consciously blend their own interpretation of Islam with their individual sense of style, creating a personal context in which to evaluate style choices.
 For all the women, religion offers an alternative to American consumerism as a paradigm that assigns and interprets the meaning of clothing.
 While Islam does not subsume American consumer categories, it does present women with a different lens through which they can appraise, accept, reject, or modify these categories.
 However, using Islam as a paradigm for style creates its own ambiguity, as women encounter and must rationalize divergent interpretations of Islamic dress.